 How to record phone calls on Galaxy phones

-The Galaxy S25, and other Galaxy phones updated to One UI 7, now offer an exciting new Call recording feature integrated with Transcript assist, which allows you to record, translate, and summarize phone calls directly on your device.
+The Galaxy Z Fold7, ZFlip7, Z Flip7 FE, S25, A36 5G, A26 5G, A56 5G, and other Galaxy phones running to Android 15 with One UI 7 or higher, now offer an exciting new Call recording feature integrated with Transcript assist, which allows you to record, translate, and summarize phone calls directly on your device.
 This handy Galaxy AI feature provides quick recaps of your conversations that can be referred to anytime.

 How to record phone calls on Galaxy phones